 When the summer is over many caravan users will leave their vehicles sitting on the driveway or parked in an out-of-the-way spot throughout the winter months.

-Caravan security is hugely important while caravans are unused or little visited and keeping them secure and safe and secure from thieves and intruders is a significant concern of owners.
+Caravan security is hugely important while caravans are unused or little-visited and keeping them secure and safe and secure from thieves and intruders is a significant concern of owners.

-There are many caravan security products on the market, from wheel clamps to security locks for caravan doors al of which can make a caravan more challenging to break into or to tow away.
+There are many caravan security products on the market, from wheel clamps to security locks for caravan doors all of which can make a caravan more challenging to break into or to tow away.

-With so many caravan security devices on the market, it can be difficult to decide which is the best.
+With so many caravan security devices on offer, it can be difficult to decide which is the best.
 As with most things you generally get what you pay for, but it pays to carry out some research before buying and to check if a caravan security product has been independently tested or reviewed.

 Hitch locks fit over the caravan towing hitch and use assembly fixing bolts to prevent your caravan being hauled away by a vehicle other than your own.

 Caravan hitch locks are a handy device for keeping a caravan or trailer secure, creating a significant obstacle for potential thieves.